vitessio/website/content/en/docs/16.0/reference/features/tablet-throttler.md

 These operations can easily incur replication lag.
 However, these operations are typically not time-limited.
 It is possible to rate-limit them to reduce database load.

 This is where a throttler becomes useful.
 A throttler can detect when replication lag is low, a cluster is healthy, and operations can proceed.
-It can also detect when replication lag is high and advise applications to hold the next operation.
+It can also detect when replication lag is high and advise applications to withhold the next operation.

 Applications are expected to break down their tasks into small sub-tasks.
 For example, instead of deleting `1,000,000` rows, an application should only delete `50` at a time.
 Between these sub-tasks, the application should check in with the throttler.